3,500-Year-Old Mummies Unearthed In Ancient Egyptian Tomb Near Luxor [Photos]

 The country’s tourism industry suffered a major setback following the popular uprising against the regime of Hosni Mubarak in 2011 and subsequent fears of terrorist attacks.

 At least six people died last December in a bomb explosion near the Great Pyramid of Giza, one of the major tourist attractions in Egypt.
-But the explosion, which occurred on Al Haram street, a major route to the site of the pyramids outside central Cairo, did not kill any tourists, The dead were four local civilians, police officers and government administrative officers working in the area.
+But the explosion, which occurred on Al Haram Street, a major route to the site of the pyramids outside central Cairo, did not kill any tourists, The dead were four local civilians, police officers and government administrative officers working in the area.

 A few days before the incident, security officials shot and killed three gunmen tracked to a hideout in southern Egypt.
-The gunmen were believed to be members of the militia-wing of the Muslim Brotherhood.
+The gunmen were believed to be members of the militia wing of the Muslim Brotherhood.

 [Featured Image by Fred Mantel/Shutterstock]